My Juicing Journey: First Juice Cleanse

 Watching the documentary it got me thinking about how my body would respond to a juice cleanse.
 I’m certainly not fat, I rarely get sick and I’d like to believe that I got a lot more living to do before I’m dead.
 Also, I felt it would be a good topic to write about and share my experience to answer some questions people may have about juicing and hopefully motivate them to try one.
 So, what would happen if someone such as myself who is in shape, exercises regularly and eats healthy (for the most part) did a juice cleanse?
 Your about to find out!

-I was fortunate enough to have a juicer to use so I didn’t have to buy one but they generally range anywhere from $50 all the way up to over $300.
+I was fortunate enough to have a juicer to use so I didn’t have to buy one but they generally range anywhere from $50 all the way up to over $300, they are not all created equal, so look here for best juicers reviews and inform yourself!
 The one I used was somewhere in the middle so that’s what I would recommend.
 If you’re interested in juicing but purchasing one is a little outside of your budget, try doing a cleanse with a few friends so that you all can split the cost of the juicer.
 I made my juice 3 days at a time and sealed them in mason jars to retain as much nutrients as possible.
 I have no idea what the recommended shelf life is for juiced juice but I would guess that within 48 hours would be fine.
 Just don’t quote me on that!
 All my ingredients were purchased at the local grocery store and when everything was said and done, it came to about $21 a day or $3 a juice.
 In the documentary Joe says it’s about $14 a day which was for 5 juices.
 I added the two almond juices so they both come out to right around the same cost per juice.

 My two biggest concerns were that I was going to be deathly hungry and get intense headaches due to cutting out caffeine.
 Not only were my calories going to be severely restricted (I usually take in around 3000 calories a day and with the juicing I was cutting that in half) but I also had to go 7 days without eating and chewing food.
 In regards to caffeine, one of the side effects of juicing is headaches which is mostly caused by caffeine withdrawal.
 I wouldn’t quite say I was hooked up to a coffee IV but I was a certainly close.